htdebeer/symbol2unicode/index.md

-While reading Nederpelt and Kamareddine (2011) *Logical reasoning: A first course* for a project to explore [constructionist learning](https://en.wikipedia.org/wiki/Constructionism_%28learning_theory%29) approaches, I found myself entering [unicode symbols](https://en.wikipedia.org/wiki/List_of_Unicode_characters) a lot.
+While reading Nederpelt and Kamareddine (2011) *Logical reasoning: A first course* for a project to explore [constructionist learning](https://en.wikipedia.org/wiki/Constructionism_%28learning_theory%29) approaches, I found myself entering [Unicode symbols](https://en.wikipedia.org/wiki/List_of_Unicode_characters) a lot.
-There is nothing wrong with entering one or two unicode symbols now and then—a fitting symbol enhances the readability of a text enormously—, but when a text is symbol-heavy it soon becomes a chore.
+There is nothing wrong with entering one or two Unicode symbols now and then—a fitting symbol enhances the readability of a text enormously—, but when a text is symbol-heavy it soon becomes a chore.